 Bolt guns are prone to misfires and jams, largely because of the technical sophistication of the ammunition.
-If you roll a 1 on your throw 'To Hit', or your first throw 'To Hit' when firing sustained fire, then something has happened.
+If you roll a l on your throw 'To Hit', or your first throw 'To Hit' when firing sustained fire, then something has happened.
 Roll D6.

-- The shell fails to ignite properly so there is no explosive effect.
-Reduce the Strength Attack to 2 and only I Hit.
-Sustained fire, Strength Attack 2 and I Hit per target.
+- 1-4 The shell fails to ignite properly - so there is no explosive effect.
+Reduce the Strength Attack to 2 and only 1 Hit.
+Sustained fire, Strength Attack 2 and 1 Hit per target.
 Roll 'to hit' as normal.
-Armour modifier +1. - 5-6 The weapon goes wrong in some more critical way - Throw another D6. - The Weapon explodes with a template of 2" 1 radius.
-All figures in the circle are eligible as targets as for Sustained Fire. - The Weapon jams you must rolt a 4,5,6 on a D6 2 to unjam the weapon now.
+Armour modifier +1. - 5-6 The weapon goes wrong in some more critical way - Throw another D6. - 1 The Weapon explodes with a template of 2" radius.
+All figures in the circle are eligible as targets as for Sustained Fire. - 2 The Weapon jams - you must roll a 4,5,6 on a D6 to unjam the weapon now.
 If you fail it cannot be repaired until after the game.
-You must reload a jammed weapon before you may fire. - 12 The Weapon jams - you must reload the weapon before you can fire. - The shot explodes prematurely causing 1 4 Strength 1 Hit on you. - 5 The shot explodes prematurely - causing no damage at all. - 6 All of the ammunition left in the gun is accidentally triggered off at once - fire Sustained Fire onto the target.
+You must reload a jammed weapon before you may fire. - 3 The Weapon jams - you must reload the weapon before you can fire. - 4 shot explodes prematurely - causing 1 Strength 1 Hit on you. - 5 The shot explodes prematurely - causing no damage at all. - All of the ammunition left in the gun is 6 accidentally triggered off at once - fire Sustained Fire onto the target.
 If 1D6+5 doesn't empty the magazine then fire two bursts of Sustained Fire and the weapon is now out of ammunition.